 “Charles . . .”
 Laura heard Ma whisper.

 Before Laura knew what was happening, Ma had grabbed her beneath her arms and pulled her behind a dirt embankment where the gully gently curved.
-Mary huddled down next to her, Baby Grace in her arms, still asleep.
+Mary huddled down next to her, Baby Grace still asleep in her arms.
 Ma crouched in front of them, flat against the gully wall.
 Both her fists were wrapped around the handle of Pa’s hatchet.
 Moonlight glinted off the iron head, which waited, tense and ready, at Ma’s shoulder.

 Laura held her breath.
 There was more barking.
 The clatter of rocks.
 Then, voices.
 Pa’s.
 But also another.
 Beside her, she heard Mary gasp.

-Laura couldn’t hear what Pa was saying, but as the minutes passed she felt she could sense some of the forcefulness fade from his tone.
+Laura couldn’t make out what Pa was saying, but as the minutes passed she felt she could hear some of the forcefulness fade from his tone.
 Jack stopped barking.

 Finally, footsteps approached.
 Mary and Laura both sat up straight.
 Ma adjusted her grip on the hatchet.

-As they stepped into the midst of their camp, Laura got a better look at the stranger.
+As they approached, the stranger’s features emerged from shadow.
 His face was smooth, except for two streaks of soft black hair smeared on either side of his upper lip.
-He was a boy, Laura now realized, perhaps no more than a few years older than Mary.
+In truth, he was a boy, Laura realized as he and Pa drew closer, perhaps no more than a few years older than Mary.
 He wore a green jacket and matching green pants.
 Neither seemed to fit him.
 Even by the dim light of the moon, Laura could see how dirty he was.
 His feet were bare.
 He looked frightened.